BoD/android-switch-backport/README.md

 The code was copied directly from the Android 4.0.3 (API 15) source code, then slightly tweaked by myself (BoD@JRAF.org) to make it run on 2.1+.
 The few modifications I made are documented in the code (look for 'XXX' comments).
+The SwitchPreference part was added later by Intrications (intrications.com / github.com/intrications), also by taking code from Android and tweaking it a bit.

 Licence
 -------